akrossu/SimpleAndClean/README.md

 - **No branding or titlebar**
   Keep things clean.
 Use native Windows shortcuts like `Win + ↑` or `Win + ↓` to manage window sizing.
 > [!TIP]
-> With the title bar removed, you may want to install [AltSnap](https://github.com/RafaelBergson/AltSnap) for – a lightweight utility that lets you drag windows by holding `Alt` and clicking anywhere in the window.
+> With the title bar removed, you may want to install [AltSnap](https://github.com/RafaelBergson/AltSnap) – a lightweight utility that lets you drag/resize windows by holding `Alt` and clicking anywhere in the window.

 - **Full Vencord compatibility**
   Built and tested with Vencord to ensure consistent experience.